Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: The Proposed Algorithm

-The factored sampling probability in Proposition~\ref{prop:samplingprob} suggests a sequential importance sampling approach \citep{doucet2001,liu2001}, to generate draws from the target distribution, rather than simply resampling or reweighting after the final stage.
-A sequential approach is also useful in operationalizing the rejection procedure that is used to enforce the population constraint.
+We follow a sequential Monte Carlo approach \citep{doucet2001,liu2001} to generate draws from the target distribution, rather than simply performing $n-1$ iterations of Algorithm~\ref{algo:split} and resampling or reweighting at the final stage.
+A sequential approach is also useful in operationalizing the rejection procedure to enforce the population constraint.

-The proposed procedure is governed by $\alpha\in(0,1]$, which has no effect on the target distribution nor the accuracy of the algorithm.
-Rather, $\alpha$ is chosen to maximize the efficiency of sampling (see Section~\ref{subsec:details}).
+The proposed procedure is presented as Algorithm~\ref{algo:smc}.
+The algorithm is governed by a parameter $\alpha\in(0,1]$, which has no effect on the target distribution nor the asymptotic accuracy of the algorithm.
+Rather, $\alpha$ may be adjusted to maximize the efficiency of sampling.
 To generate $S$ redistricting plans, at each iteration of the splitting procedure $i\in\{1,2,\dots,n-1\}$, we resample and split the existing plans one at a time, rejecting those which do not meet the population constraints, until we obtain $S$ new plans for the next iteration.
-Algorithm~\ref{algo:sir} details the steps of the full SMC algorithm.
+This rejection process can be viewed as a form of partial rejection control \citep{liu1998rejection,liu2001}, or a version of the AliveSMC algorithm \citep{legland2005sequential, peters2012sequential}.

+The weights at each stage serve three purposes.
+The first is to account for the extraneous $|\C(G_i,\widetilde{G}_i)|$ term which appears in the splitting probability $q(G_i\mid\widetilde{G}_{i-1},\pop(V_i)\in[P_i^-,P_i^+])$ but not in the target distribution $\pi$.
+The second is to account for differences in the compactness parameter $\rho$; the splitting procedure generates plans according to $\rho=1$, but this may be different from the target value.
+The third purpose is to adjust for the imbalances between the labeled plans generated by the splitting procedure and the unlabeled plans which are the target of sampling.
+While there are $n!$ labeled plans corresponding to every unlabeled plan, not every labeled plan may be sampled according to the sequential procedure.
+In fact, the number of labeled plans which are in the support of the SMC proposal distribution varies from one unlabeled plan to another.
+It is this imbalance which necessitates an additional correction.

+For a labeled plan $\xi$, let $G/\xi$ denote the district-level quotient graph corresponding to the plan; i.e., the nodes are districts $\{1,\dots,n\}$ and edges connect adjacent districts.
+Notice that the splitting procedure ensures that the leftover area after each split, $\widetilde{G}_i$, is a connected graph.
+This means that for every $1\le i\le n-1$, the subgraph of $G/\xi$ induced by the vertices $\{i+1,i+2,\dots,n\}$ (the districts drawn after split $i$) is connected.
+We call any labeled plan $\xi$ a \textit{sequentially valid labeling} if this property holds, and denote by $\psi([\xi])$ the number of sequentially valid labelings corresponding to an unlabeled plan $[\xi]$.
+The SMC weights incorporate $\psi([\xi])$ as a correction term.
+Calculation of $\psi([\xi])$ is discussed below in Section~\ref{subsubsec:psi}.